 Lincoln, the capital of Nebraska (the "City"), is located in southeastern Nebraska near the center of population of the State.
 The City is a municipal corporation and a city of the primary class under Nebraska law.
 It operates under a home rule Charter and has an elected full-time chief executive ("Mayor") and elected legislative body ("City Council").
-Lincoln's government has a broad range of responsibilities, including operation and maintenance of electric, water, and sanitary sewer systems.
-The

-Charter grants the City power to purchase, construct and otherwise acquire, own, maintain and operate public utility plants, property and facilities within and without the limits of the City.
+The City's government has a broad range of responsibilities, including operation and maintenance of electric, water, and sanitary sewer systems.
+The Charter grants the City power to purchase, construct and otherwise acquire, own, maintain and operate public utility plants, property and facilities within and without the limits of the City.
 The administration of City government operates under the direction of the Mayor by administrative departments.

 The City's general obligation indebtedness carries an "Aaa" rating from Moody's and an "AAA" rating from Standard & Poor's.
-Lincoln is one of the few cities in the United States having such ratings from both Moody's and Standard & Poor's.
-The 2013 Bonds are not general obligation indebtedness of the City.
+The 2015 Bonds are not general obligation indebtedness of the City.